 Less artificial light at night can help keep our feathered-friends safe and on course!
 The growth of dense, urban areas along ancient bird migration routes poses a significant and often fatal threat to migrating birds.

 Floodlights and bright decorative architectural lighting can be hazardous too.
-The birds get trapped inside the beams of light and are reluctant to fly back out into the dark.
+The birds get “trapped” inside the beams of light and are reluctant to fly back out into the dark.
 They continue to circle inside the beams until they drop to the ground from exhaustion.
-Once on the ground, the stunned or injured birds become vulnerable to predation.
+Once on the ground the stunned or injured birds face a variety of threats, from predation to lack of access to food or water.

 Early morning and daytime collisions often occur when migrating birds land in the city after being drawn toward the light during the night.
 Birds cannot see glass, they see a reflection of their habitat (trees, bushes, water, sky).
 They wake up ready to forage for food and water to fuel up for the next leg of their journey and find themselves lost in a maze of reflective windows and shiny exteriors.
-Deceived by the reflection, and unable to detect the presence of glass or mirrored exteriors as solid objects, birds often collide head-on with the windows and buildings themselves.
+Deceived by the reflection birds often collide head-on with the windows and buildings themselves.
 Many migratory birds die on impact or sustain serious injuries that prevent them from continuing their journey.
-Stunned birds fall to the ground and become vulnerable to predation.

 Migratory birds can also collide with the clear glass on structures like greenhouses, solariums, bus shelters, skywalks between buildings, or with windows that meet at the corners on homes or workplaces.
 They see through these glass structures to the trees or bushes on the other side and strike the glass in an attempt to find refuge.
 The same will occur when they see interior, ornamental trees and plants in glass-walled lobbies or through the windows on our homes.